xen0vas/xen0vas.github.io/_posts/2023-08-30-Bypassing-ptrace-anti-debugging-defence-in-iOS-applications.md

 <p style="text-align:justify;">
-The following command will spawn the app which will show the detach reason and the process termination message on the output.
+The following command spawns the app and after exiting, the detach reason and the process termination message shows up on the output.
 Lets see this in practice
 </p>